 - Oral cancer

 - Traumatic injuries to your mouth or jaw

-Dental Specialists Who are Experts in Oral Pathology
+Find Dental Specialists Who Are Experts in Oral Pathology

 A periodontist is an expert in identifying and treating gum problems.
 Many folks think gum disease mainly centers around receding gums.
 Receding gums do create many problems if untreated.
 But periodontists diagnose and treat many gum-related problems.